JamiuShaibu/react-language-selector-lite/README.md

 ---

-## Features
+## ✨ Features

-- Select from a comprehensive list of over 184 languages.
+- 🗂️ Select from a comprehensive list of over 184 languages
-- Search functionality to quickly find languages.
+- 🔍 Search functionality to quickly find languages
-- Supports light and dark themes.
+- 🌗 Supports light and dark themes
-- Fully customizable labels and placeholders.
+- 🎨 Fully customizable labels and placeholders
+- 🌍 Supports ISO 639 macrolanguages
-- Option to include detailed language information.
+- 📋 Option to include detailed language information
-- Flexible sorting and filtering of languages.
+- 🔄 Flexible sorting and filtering of languages
+- 📦 Lightweight and easy to integrate
+- 📱 Responsive design
+- 🎯 TypeScript support
-- Licensed under MIT.
+- 📜 Licensed under MIT

 ---